martinprest/Psion2-Datapak-Rampak-reader-writer/README.md

 Some of these commands can be used via the Arduino serial monitor, or similar terminal, but the read and write commands expect the data to be echoed back to verify it and control data flow, this is coded into the software.
 Filenames for transfer are entered directly into the Python code before it is run using the infile and outfile variables near the top of the program listing.

-**Description of the the commands:**
-- e - (rampaks only) erases the first 2 pages, i.e. the first 512 bytes of the pack, by setting all bits high. (full rampak formatting is best done using the Organiser in the normal way)
-- r - reads data from the pack to the outfile on the PC.
-Reads until a certain number of 0xFF bytes are read (currently 3) to signify that the end of the pack has been reached.
-- w - writes data from the PC infile to the pack.
+**Description of the the commands:** e - (rampaks only) erases the first 2 pages, i.e. the first 512 bytes of the pack, by setting all bits high. (full rampak formatting is best done using the Organiser in the normal way) r - reads data from the pack to the outfile on the PC.
+Reads until a certain number of 0xFF bytes are read (currently 3) to signify that the end of the pack has been reached. w - writes data from the PC infile to the pack.
 Modifies the pack ID bytes (to set as a rampack or adjust pack size) if certain flags are set in the Python program.
-- 0, 1, 2 or 3 - (number n), prints the contents of page n (addresses: 0xn00 to 0xnFF) i.e. 256 bytes of the pack, as a hex dump.
+0, 1, 2 or 3 - (number n), prints the contents of page n (addresses: 0xn00 to 0xnFF) i.e. 256 bytes of the pack, as a hex dump.
-- t - adds a test record with the text "TEST" to the main data file.
-- m - swaps between rampak and datapak modes.
-- x - exits the menu and allows the pack to be removed.
+t - adds a test record to the "main" data file. m - swaps between rampak and datapak modes. l - swaps between linear and paged addressing modes. d - prints a directory of the pack contents. i - reads the id byte of the pack. b - checks to see if the pack is blank (datapaks need to be completely blank to write a new pack image). x - exits the menu and allows the pack to be removed.

 # Components
 - Arduino Nano or similar